-Turns Out 1.1 Billion Identities Were Stolen Just Last Year (NBD, Right?)
+Turns out 1.1 Billion Identities Were Exposed to Theft in One Year (NBD, Right?)

 When it comes to protecting your identity, you can be one of two people, in my opinion.